Purpose of Study

 A range of clubs and activities are offered, taking place before, during and after school.
 They are led by teachers and specialist coaches, being open to children of all ability levels.

-These clubs enable pupils to enjoy physical activity and develop self-esteem and confidence in a (sometimes) non-competitive ethos.
-Some extra-curricular learning activities target pupils who show a particular skill in a sport and provide them with the opportunity to extend their skills in a competitive ethos.
+These clubs enable children to enjoy physical activity and develop self-esteem and confidence in a (sometimes) non-competitive ethos.
+Some extra-curricular learning activities target children who show a particular skill in a sport and provide them with the opportunity to extend their skills in a competitive ethos.

 Competitive Sports